 Hapoel Jerusalem FC

-The Neighborhood League:
+The Neighborhood League

-The Integrated Special Needs Team:
+The Unified Special Needs Team

-Women’s League:
+Women’s League

 Kiryat Yearim Youth Village: